-Spellings will continue to be tested every two weeks and it is the children's responsibility to enter these into their planners and be ready for any class tests.
+Spellings will be tested every two weeks and it is the children's responsibility to enter these into their planners and be ready for any class tests.
 We will start by re-visiting the key year 3/4 spelling lists before moving on to year 5/6 words- all of these lists can be found in your children's planners.
 New rules will also be explicitly taught and the children encouraged to become more independent spellers and editors of their own work.